krishnasrinivas/react-testing/README.md

 ```

 Express is being used which should render `static/index.html` by default since
 no route is mentioned nor any other template is being rendered at `/`.
+Once the
+server is running, go to [http://localhost:4000](http://localhost:4000).

 ## Re-building bundle.js